YeOldeDM/lets-godot-roguelike/posts/step-5-tilefamily.md

 Take the contents of the source folder `dc-dngn/wall/` and copy it to `res://graphics/dun/wall/`.
 Do the same with `dc-dngn/floor/` and copy it to `res://graphics/dun/floor`.

 **There are some "unique" graphics we're not interested in.
 Don't include those.
+Basically, we are only using the graphics which end in a number.
+We are also excluding the `shadow` and `tree` wall sets, and the `dirt` and `pedestal` sets from floors.
+We only want the graphics which form neat square textures, and belong in some set of textures.
+(maybe provide a zip with all the appropriate wall/floor graphics)

 **This will be a lot of assets.
 Don't panic!
 You probably aren't looking forward to creating all these sprites and assigning their textures individually.
 Neither am I. Fortunately for us, we can use a tool to do this ditch-digging work for us.
 Better yet, we don't even have to make it.
 Someone has already done that for us!